openSUSE/abi-compliance-checker/README.md

 1. Install `abi-compliance-checker` using `zypper`.

-2. Clone this repository, maybe place its scripts in your `$PATH`. `extract-rpm` is a tiny, convenient Bash script that extracts RPMs.
+2. Clone this repository, maybe place its scripts in your `$PATH`.
+Make sure they're executable. `extract-rpm` is a tiny, convenient Bash script that extracts RPMs.

 3. Download the RPMs you want to compare, move them to their dedicated directory, and extract them.
 For this example, we'd be comparing a fictional package `libfoo` from `openSUSE:Factory` to an older version on IBS: